Archives

 Back A Acoustic rhinometry: A test that uses harmless sound waves inside your nose to measure how open (or blocked) your nasal passages are.Acute: A term describing a health condition or set of symptoms that starts suddenly and typically lasts for a short time.
 In the context of rhinosinusitis, “acute” means symptoms have been present for less than 12 weeks.Allergen: A substance (like pollen, dust mites, or pet dander) that can cause an allergic reaction in certain people.Allergic rhinitis (hay fever): An allergic reaction in the nose that can make you sneeze, have a runny or stuffy nose, and itchy/watery eyes.
 Often triggered by pollen, dust mites, or pets.Anterior: Means “toward the front.”
 For example, the front part of the nose or sinus passages is referred to as the anterior region.Anterior rhinoscopy: A quick exam where a doctor looks into the front part of your nose using a special tool (nasal speculum) to check for swelling, irritation, or nasal polyps.Anterior rhinomanometry: A test measuring how easily air moves through your nose to see if the nasal passages are blocked.Anti-inflammatory: A term for medicines (like corticosteroids) or actions (like rinsing with salt water) that reduce swelling, redness, or irritation in the body.Antibiotics: Medicines used to kill or slow down the growth of bacteria.
 Sometimes prescribed for sinus infections but not always useful in chronic sinus inflammation.Asthma: A lung condition where the airways become inflamed and narrow, making it hard to breathe.
 People with CRS often have asthma too.Autoimmune disorders: Conditions where the body’s immune system mistakenly attacks healthy cells, thinking they are harmful.
 B Biologics: Special medicines given by injection that target specific parts of the immune system to reduce inflammation.
 Used when other options haven’t worked and after a specialist has made a detailed assessment of your condition.
 C Cellulitis: A skin infection that causes redness, swelling, warmth, and pain in the affected area.
 Although rare, a severe sinus infection in CRS can sometimes spread into the tissues around the sinuses or eyes, leading to cellulitis.Chest symptoms: Issues such as coughing, shortness of breath, wheezing, or tightness in the chest—often linked with lung conditions like asthma or COPD.Chronic: Means something that lasts a long time (often three months or more) or keeps coming back.Chronic cough: A cough that does not go away and lasts for at least three weeks.Chronic obstructive pulmonary disease (COPD): A long-term lung disease (often linked to smoking or polluted air) where airways and tiny air sacs in the lungs are damaged, causing breathing difficulties.Chronic rhinosinusitis (CRS): A condition defined by long-lasting inflammation inside the nose and sinuses, causing symptoms like a stuffy nose, runny nose, loss of smell, and facial pain.Comorbidities: Other conditions or diseases that occur at the same time as the main condition.
 For example, many people with CRS also have asthma or allergies.Complication: An unexpected, sometimes serious, problem that arises because of an existing condition or its progression.
 For example, a severe sinus infection spreading to the eye area could be considered a complication.CT scan: An imaging test that takes detailed pictures of the inside of your body (in this case, your sinuses) to see how swollen they are or if there are any blockages.Cystic fibrosis: A genetic disorder that affects the lungs, pancreas, and other organs.
 It can sometimes lead to more severe forms of sinus disease in children.
 D Decongestant nasal sprays/drops: Medicines sprayed or dropped into the nose for quick relief of stuffiness.
 Safe only for short-term use (a few days) due to the risk of “rebound congestion” if overused.Decongestant pills: Tablets (often containing pseudo-ephedrine) that help shrink swollen tissues in the nose.
 Used short-term only because the risks generally outweigh the benefits.
 For some people, it can be unsafe to take these pills.Diagnosis: The process where a doctor determines what health condition a person has.Differential diagnosis: A list of possible conditions that could explain a patient’s symptoms.
 Before confirming CRS, your doctor will consider other conditions that could cause your symptoms.
 E Endotyping / Phenotyping: Specialist terms for classifying a disease by looking at the exact type of inflammation or cells involved.
 This helps doctors tailor treatments, like deciding what type of biologics to use.ENT doctor (Ear-Nose-Throat specialist): A doctor who specialises in conditions affecting the ear, nose, and throat.
 Also called an otolaryngologist.Exacerbation: A sudden worsening or flare-up of symptoms.
 If you understand when you’re having an exacerbation, you can see your doctor sooner and adjust medications if needed.
 F Facial pain/pressure: An uncomfortable feeling in the face, forehead, or cheeks that can happen when sinuses are inflamed or blocked or due to nasal polyps.FESS (Functional Endoscopic Sinus Surgery): A type of sinus surgery where a specialist uses a thin camera (an endoscope) to open and clear the sinuses.
 It is called “functional” because it aims to restore normal sinus function rather than just remove tissue.First-line treatments: The initial or standard treatments recommended by medical guidelines.
 For CRS, these include saline rinses and nasal corticosteroid sprays.Fungal infection: An infection caused by fungi (like mould).
 Generally, normal sinuses can handle fungi without trouble, but in certain cases, fungus can worsen sinus issues.
 G Genetics (Hereditary): Refers to the information passed down from parents to children through genes that can make some people more likely to develop certain conditions.
 H Hormone changes: Body chemicals (like oestrogen) that can shift during pregnancy or menopause, sometimes affecting conditions like CRS.House dust mite: Tiny insect-like pests found in household dust that can trigger allergies and make CRS symptoms worse if you are allergic.
 I Immune system: Your body’s defence against infections and foreign substances.
 In CRS, this system may overreact, causing ongoing inflammation.Immune deficiencies: Conditions where the immune system is weaker or does not work properly, leading to more frequent infections.Immunotherapy: A treatment that may help the body get used to allergens so it reacts less over time.
 Often given as injections or drops/pills under the tongue.Inflammation: Swelling or irritation in the body’s tissues,

 Back Acknowledgements This portal could not have been developed without the support of several people.
 We would like to acknowledge the following people for their contributions.
-EUFOREA Core team Dr Sophie Scheire (project co-lead, coordinator, content development) Dr Xander Bertels (project co-lead, coordinator, content development) Tania Lopes (audiovisual content and portal development) Katie Tassell (proof-reading) Lieve Celis (proof-reading) Vanessa Stockton (proof-reading) Lindsay Cypers (proof-reading) Prof Dr Wytske Fokkens (content review) Prof Dr Peter Hellings (project supervisor) We would also like to acknowledge the contributions by EUFOREA’s Board (Prof Dr Glenis Scadding, Prof Dr Vibeke Backer, and Prof Dr Susanne Lau) and CRS Expert Panel Members with Prof Dr Eugenio De Corso as CRS Panel Co-Chair.
-Additionally, a special thanks to following experts for their additional role in the development of the Expert videos for current and upcoming modules.
-Prof Dr Philippe Gevaert (Ghent University Hospital, Belgium) Prof Dr Guy Scadding (Royal Brompton Hospital, UK) Prof Dr Sietze Reitsma (Amsterdam Medical Center, the Netherlands) Prof Dr Joaquim Mullol (Hospital Clinic Barcelona, Spain) Prof Dr Vibeke Backer (Copenhagen University Hospital, Denmark) Prof Dr Guy Brusselle (Ghent University Hospital, Belgium) Prof Dr Michael Wechsler (National Jewish Health, USA) Dr Camilo Rodriguez-Van Strahlen (Hospital Clinic Barcelona, Spain) Dr Katherine Yuen-Ato (Hospital Clinic Barcelona, Spain) Dr Manon Blauwblomme (Ghent University Hospital, Belgium) Sven Verschraegen (Ghent University Hospital, Belgium) We would like to extend a special thanks to Sofie Lang (UZ Gent) for audiovisual support and Elien Borgers (UZ Leuven) for assistance in the recordings.
-Lastly, we would like to sincerely thank all members of EUFOREA’s Patient Advisory Board for their direct input and feedback with a special thanks to Dr Thijs Teeling (Chair) and Dr Catherine Shire (Co-Chair).
+EUFOREA Core team Dr Sophie Scheire (project co-lead, coordinator, content development) Dr Xander Bertels (project co-lead, coordinator, content development) Tania Lopes (audiovisual content and portal development) Katie Tassell (proofreading) Lieve Celis (proofreading) Vanessa Stockton (proofreading) Lindsay Cypers (proofreading) Prof Dr Wytske Fokkens (content review) Prof Dr Peter Hellings (project supervisor) We would also like to acknowledge the contributions by EUFOREA’s Board (Prof Dr Glenis Scadding, Prof Dr Vibeke Backer, and Prof Dr Susanne Lau) and CRS Expert Panel Members, with Prof Dr Eugenio De Corso as CRS Panel Co-Chair.
+Additionally, a special thanks to the following experts for their role in the development of the Expert videos: Prof Dr Philippe Gevaert (Ghent University Hospital, Belgium) Prof Dr Guy Scadding (Royal Brompton Hospital, UK) Prof Dr Sietze Reitsma (Amsterdam Medical Centre, the Netherlands) Prof Dr Joaquim Mullol (Hospital Clinic Barcelona, Spain) Dr Camilo Rodriguez-Van Strahlen (Hospital Clinic Barcelona, Spain) Dr Katherine Yuen-Ato (Hospital Clinic Barcelona, Spain) Dr Manon Blauwblomme (Ghent University Hospital, Belgium) We would like to extend a special thanks to Sofie Lang (UZ Gent) for audiovisual support and Elien Borgers (UZ Leuven) for assistance in the recordings.
+Lastly, we would like to sincerely thank all members of EUFOREA’s Patient Advisory Board for their direct input and feedback, with a special thanks to Dr Thijs Teeling (Chair) and Dr Catherine Shire (Co-Chair).
 Funding The EUFOREA Patient Portal is supported by an unrestricted grant by Sanofi-Regeneron.
 EUFOREA has and maintains full editorial control over the content and publication decisions.
 References EUFOREA Pocket Guide for CRS EUFOREA CRS Patient Empowerment Guide Fokkens WJ, Lund VJ, Hopkins C, Hellings PW, et al. European Position Paper on Rhinosinusitis and Nasal Polyps 2020.
 Rhinology.
 2020 Feb 20;58(Suppl S29):1-464. doi: 10.4193/Rhin20.600.
 PMID: 32077450.
 Orlandi RR, Kingdom TT, Smith TL, Bleier B, et al. International consensus statement on allergy and rhinology: rhinosinusitis 2021.
 Int Forum Allergy Rhinol.
 2021 Mar;11(3):213-739. doi: 10.1002/alr.22741.
 Erratum in: Int Forum Allergy Rhinol.
 2022 Jul;12(7):974. doi: 10.1002/alr.22987.
 PMID: 33236525.
 Hopkins C, Surda P, Walker A, Wolf A, et al. EPOS 4 Patients.
 Rhinology.
 2021 Oct 29. doi: 10.4193/Rhin20.950.
 Epub ahead of print.
 PMID: 34762718.
 Teeling T, Djouder C, Laurens H, Preyra JH, et al. Nasal polyp syndrome: a patient-centred term for CRSwNP by EUFOREA.
 Front Allergy.
 2024 Mar 20;5:1372919. doi: 10.3389/falgy.2024.1372919.
 PMID: 38596453; PMCID: PMC11003414.
 Hellings PW, Alobid I, Anselmo-Lima WT, Bernal-Sprekelsen M, et al. EUFOREA/EPOS2020 statement on the clinical considerations for CRS with nasal polyps care.
 Allergy.
 2024 May;79(5):1123-1133. doi: 10.1111/all.15982.
 Epub 2023 Dec 18.
 PMID: 38108602. https://www.mayoclinic.org/diseases-conditions/chronic-sinusitis/symptoms-causes/syc-20351661 (dd 02/01/2025) https://cks.nice.org.uk/topics/sinusitis/ (dd 07/01/2025) Logbook January 31, 2025: launch of portal Disclaimer This website does not provide medical advice.
 The information, including but not limited to, text, graphics, images, and other material contained on this website is for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis, or treatment and/or medical treatment of a qualified physician or healthcare provider.
 EUFOREA is not a medical organisation and cannot provide specific medical advice to patients via the Internet and/or E-mail.
 All patients are encouraged to direct their specific questions to their personal physicians.
 EUFOREA presents this information to patients so that patients can understand and participate in their own medical care.
 EUFOREA strongly emphasises that the information contained on this website is not a substitute for thorough evaluation and treatment by a qualified healthcare provider.
 Copyright © 2025 – EUFOREA – All rights reserved.
 All content on this portal, such as text, graphics, logos and images, is the property of EUFOREA.
 They may not be reproduced, copied, published, stored, modified or used in any form, online or offline, without prior written permission of EUFOREA.
 Overview Acknowledgements Acknowledgements Funding References Logbook

 Back Preparing for your first consultation If you have signs of CRS, it is important to see a doctor.
 They can figure out what is wrong, start a treatment plan, or send you to a specialist if needed.
 This guide will help you get ready for your first visit so you can make the most of it.
 It can be helpful to bring someone with you, like a family member or friend.
 They can ask questions you might forget, write down important information, and help you remember what the doctor says.
 If you feel nervous or overwhelmed, having someone with you can also help you feel supported.
 You can also ask permission to record the consultation on your mobile phone, so you don’t forget anything.
 Here you’ll find a guide to prepare for your first consultation.
 Preparing for your follow-up consultation We’ve also developed a separate patient guide to help you get ready for your next visit with your doctor (follow-up).
 It will help you think about your health, decide what important things you want to talk about, and check how your treatment is working – including any good effects or side effects.
 By preparing, you can feel more confident, use your time with your doctor efficiently, and take charge of your health.
 SNOT-22 survey Sometimes, your doctor might ask you to fill out a survey to understand your symptoms better.
 These surveys help your doctor see how your condition is affecting you.
 For example: How bad your nose symptoms are, like a stuffy or runny nose.
 Other problems, like trouble sleeping, headaches, losing your sense of smell, or difficult asthma.
 How these problems make you feel and how they affect your daily life.
 We have added a validated survey (SNOT-22) that doctors often use.
 Filling in these questions and sharing this information can help your doctor get a clearer picture of what you are going through.
 Disclaimer This website does not provide medical advice.
 The information, including but not limited to, text, graphics, images, and other material contained on this website is for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis, or treatment and/or medical treatment of a qualified physician or healthcare provider.
 EUFOREA is not a medical organisation and cannot provide specific medical advice to patients via the Internet and/or E-mail.
 All patients are encouraged to direct their specific questions to their personal physicians.
 EUFOREA presents this information to patients so that patients can understand and participate in their own medical care.
 EUFOREA strongly emphasises that the information contained on this website is not a substitute for thorough evaluation and treatment by a qualified healthcare provider.
 Copyright © 2025 – EUFOREA – All rights reserved.
 All content on this portal, such as text, graphics, logos and images, is the property of EUFOREA.
 They may not be reproduced, copied, published, stored, modified or used in any form, online or offline, without prior written permission of EUFOREA.
 Overview Preparing for your consultation Your first consultation Your follow-up consultation SNOT-22 survey